19hours/sg-statutes/Acts/Companies Act.md

 —

+67 —

-67 —Power to pay certain commissions, and prohibition of payment of all other commissions, discounts, etc.
+Power to pay certain commissions, and prohibition of payment of all other commissions, discounts, etc.
 (Repealed by Act 21 of 2005)

 —

+68 —

-68 —Power to issue shares at a discount
+Power to issue shares at a discount
 (Repealed by Act 21 of 2005)

 —

+69 —

-69 —Issue of shares at premium
+Issue of shares at premium
 (Repealed by Act 21 of 2005)

 —

+69A —

-69A —Relief from section 69
+Relief from section 69
 (Repealed by Act 21 of 2005)

 —

+69B —

-69B —Merger relief
+Merger relief
 (Repealed by Act 21 of 2005)

 —

+69C —

-69C —Relief from section 69 in respect of group reconstruction (Repealed by Act 21 of 2005)
+Relief from section 69 in respect of group reconstruction (Repealed by Act 21 of 2005)

 —

+69D —

-69D —Retrospective relief from section 69 in certain circumstances (Repealed by Act 21 of 2005)
+Retrospective relief from section 69 in certain circumstances (Repealed by Act 21 of 2005)

 —

+69E —

-69E —Provisions supplementary to sections 69B and 69C
-(Repealed by Act 21 of 2005)
+Provisions supplementary to sections 69B and 69C (Repealed by Act 21 of 2005)

 —

+69F —

-69F —Power to make provision extending or restricting relief from section 69 (Repealed by Act 21 of 2005)
+Power to make provision extending or restricting relief from section 69 (Repealed by Act 21 of 2005)

 —

+73 —

-73 —Special resolution for reduction of share capital (Repealed by Act 21 of 2005)
+Special resolution for reduction of share capital (Repealed by Act 21 of 2005)

 —